Axe and Grind: Main story

 In a strained conversation, Howard Hamlin tells his wife Cheryl he is attempting to solve Jimmy McGill's harassment campaign.
 Howard's investigator reports that the only variation to Jimmy and Kim's regular routine was Jimmy's recent $20,000 cash withdrawal.

 Jimmy and Kim visit Dr. Caldera's veterinary clinic, where they test a drug intended for use in their scheme against Howard.
-Caldera explains his plan to quit as the middleman for Albuquerque's criminals and shows them his encrypted "black book" of underworld contacts.
+Caldera explains his plan to quit as the middleman for Albuquerque's criminals and shows them his encrypted "black book" of underworld contacts he intends to sell off.
 (Note: The book first appeared in a flashforward during the opening sequence of "Wine and Roses".
 It is shown to contain the business card of vacuum store owner Ed Galbraith, the "disappearer".)
-Tyrus Kitt confronts Mike Ehrmantraut about how Mike is employing his security teams during the hunt for Lalo Salamanca.
-Mike refuses to divert the men watching his family.
+Tyrus Kitt confronts Mike Ehrmantraut about how Mike is employing his security teams during the hunt for Lalo Salamanca; Mike refuses to divert the men watching his family.

 In Germany, the label from the Lucite sculpture he observed at Margarethe Ziegler's home leads Lalo to Casper's house.
 Casper strikes Lalo with the blunt side of an axe, but Lalo uses a razor blade to slash Casper's face and the axe to sever Casper's foot.
 Lalo gives Casper his belt for a tourniquet, then prepares to interrogate him about his work with Werner Ziegler.

 Clifford Main invites Kim to a Santa Fe luncheon to meet representatives of a foundation that funds programs similar to her pro bono work.
 Kim is worried that the meeting is scheduled for "D-Day", the day they execute their plan against Howard, but Jimmy assures her she does not need to be present for it to work.
 Jimmy works with his film crew to photograph an actor made up to resemble Sandpiper case mediator Rand Casimiro.
 Francesca Liddy calls Hamlin, Hamlin and McGill and poses as the family member of a Sandpiper plaintiff to obtain conference call details for the upcoming mediation session.
-On D-Day, Jimmy goes to purchase a bottle of Zafiro Añejo tequila (Note: The fictional brand was first seen in "Switch".) but is surprised to see Casimiro at the liquor store.
-Casimiro's arm is in a cast, something not depicted in the fake photographs.
+On D-Day, Jimmy goes to purchase a bottle of Zafiro Añejo tequila (Note: The fictional brand was first seen in "Switch".) but is surprised to see Casimiro at the liquor store, with his arm in a cast, something not depicted in the fake photographs.
 Jimmy calls Kim to suggest aborting the plan and regrouping after her Santa Fe meeting.
 She insists their plan be executed that day, violently turns her car around, and heads back to Albuquerque.